hikeventures/hikeventures.github.io/_posts/reviews/2016-05-23-Julbo-Swell.markdown

 ---

 # Conclusion
 The Julbo Swell checked all boxes which I had from a packrafting sunglass.
 The Julbo Swell is super light and very comfortable to wear.

 If I could think of something negative about the Julbo Swell then it would be that the lenses grew damp a few times since there are no openings on the lens where the air could circulate.
 Fortunately, the lens only grew damp two times during the whole trip and was not a major issue.
 I would recommend the Julbo Swell to anyone who is looking for light packrafting glasses with a fresh design.

 <a href="http://www.moosejaw.com/moosejaw/shop/product_Julbo-Swell-Polarized-Sunglasses_10232525_10208_10000001_-1_"><button type="button" class="btn btn-danger">Read more about the Julbo Swell</button></a>

 ---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/vdb3m52FdvM" frameborder="0" allowfullscreen></iframe>
+> Konstantin testing the Julbo Wave, Trek and Aero sunglasses at the ISPO 2016 in Munich.<a href="http://bit.ly/2evfPMf" rel="nofollow">Subscribe</a> to our YouTube channel if you like our video.

+---